min2ha/ukwa-site/content/target/67613/index.en.md

   "subject": "Black and Asian Britain"
 }

-# Pages of Hackney: Event: The Cultural Legacy of the Windrush

 A special event to 70 years on from the arrival of the HMT Empire Windrush, which has come to symbolise a generation of Caribbean migrants to the United Kingdom.